Decadent Orange Creamsicle Truffles with Velvety White Chocolate and Citrus Zest

 04

-Cover the bowl with plastic wrap and refrigerate for at least 1 hour, or until firm enough to handle and shape.
+Step 4: Cover the bowl with plastic wrap and refrigerate the mixture for about 30 minutes, or until it firms up enough to scoop.

 05